RyanJeon/rjeon.com/_posts/2019-06-04-hello-world.md

 Seriously, I encourage you to do the same.

 Anyways, I would like to share new things I find and learn during my sidetracks.
 I have been around this world about 20 years, but there are still a lot to learn and to be excited about.
-Welcome to Ryan's sidetracks.
+So I invite you to learn with me.
+Whether my topics are new to you or not, I hope you will find them amusing.
+Welcome to my sidetracks.

 ![Image description](https://www.gardendesign.com/pictures/images/400x320Exact_0x0/dream-team-s-portland-garden_6/gopher-pocket-gopher-shutterstock-com_13178.jpg)